ZhouWlnd/hello-world/README.md

 # hello-world
 Hi humans!
-ZhouWlnd here, and I enjoy python and want to become a engineer.
+ZhouWlnd here, I enjoy python and want to become a engineer.